 CMMC Level 3

-For a DoD defense contractor with less than 500 employees or revenue under $7.5 Million, these are the estimated costs associated with CMMC certification by phase.
+For a DoD defense contractor with less than 500 employees or revenue under $7.5 million, these are the estimated costs provided by the DoD:

 In total, the costs of a CMMC certification comes to an estimated $104,670.